bitbabit/magento2-dev-tools/PUBLISHING.md

-# Publishing VelocityDev DeveloperTools to GitHub & Packagist
+# Publishing BitBabit DeveloperTools to GitHub & Packagist

 This guide walks you through publishing your Magento 2 module to GitHub and making it available via Composer Packagist.